daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 Make an unarmed strike or grapple attempt against a target.
 This movement doesn't provoke opportunity attacks.

 **Dominate - Action (3 Stress)**
 Strahd attempts to seize control of a creature's mind.
 Target one creature within Close range.
-They must make a Presence + Instinct roll (Difficulty 19).
+Spend a Fear to force them to make a Presence Reaction Roll (19).
 On a failure, Strahd can issue a single command that isn't directly harmful to the target, and they must obey it on their next turn.

 ### LAIR ACTIONS
 While in Castle Ravenloft, Strahd can spend 2 Fear at the start of each round to take one of these lair actions: